DimaGitHahahab/leader-election/README.md

 ## Algorithm

-The replica that becomes the leader writes a file to the `file-dir` directory every `leader-timeout` seconds and also deletes old files if the number of files in the directory is greater than `storage-capacity`.
-ZooKeeper ephemeral nodes are used to select the leader.
 The service is a state machine that changes its state depending on actions.
 ```mermaid
 stateDiagram-v2
 [*] --> Init